Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.SDK.md

 SDK provides order fetch feature through :
 - Order report generation page by downloading the order items in a CSV format
+- Extracting the details by navigating to order details pages and scrapping the html silently (without UI and user intervention)

+- **Note:** The Non-UI/Silent scrapping mechanism is used for already connected accounts.
+When the user is connecting the account, the download CSV mechanism is used.

 ### Orders fetching mechanism

 #### Amazon

+##### Download CSV mechanism (UI/Foreground mechanism)

 SDK fetches orders as a CSV file from Amazon's order-report generation page as below:
 - For the current panelist-id and amazon-id, SDK fetches the desired start and end dates of reports from API.